 We know that AD can sometimes make it hard for you to get a good night’s sleep.
 The itchiness can often get worse during the evening – and even keep waking you up throughout the night.1

-In fact, it’s well documented that certain sleep disorders can be traced directly back to AD.1
+In fact, it may be that certain sleep disorders can be traced directly back to AD.1

 It’s no surprise that people with skin conditions like AD are more likely to suffer from insomnia.2 And, of course, this can have the knock-on effect of making you feel tired the next day – perhaps resulting in more sick days, accidents at work and trips to the doctor.2